FranklandJack/2DPredPreyModel/README.md

 The format of the input_patameters.txt file **MUST** be:

-birth rate of hares
+1. birth rate of hares
-predation rate at which pumas eat hares birth rate of pumas per one hare eaten puma mortality rate diffusion rate for hares diffusion rate for pumas size of timestep total time of simulation
+2. predation rate at which pumas eat hares
+3. birth rate of pumas per one hare eaten
+4. puma mortality rate
+5. diffusion rate for hares
+6. diffusion rate for pumas
+7. size of timestep
+8. the number of timesteps between output of plain .pnm file total time of simulation

 With each value seperated by a newline.

 The .dat file is provided as the only command line argument to the executible and **MUST** be of the format:

 number columns number rows
 X X X X X X X X ......
 X X X X
 X X X X X X X X ......
 X X X X
 . . . . . . . . ...... . . . .
 . . . . . . . . ...... . . . .
 . . . . . . . . ...... . . . .
 X X X X X X X X ......
 X X X X

 where X=0 if the cell in the landscape is Wet and X=1 if the cell in the landscape is dry.